BrokenOpenApp/brokenopenapp.github.io/_posts/2015-05-24-first-post.markdown

 requirement later.
 Adding features at the expense of an easy install is a deliberate decision for the project, and I know that means it won't be for everyone.

-I owe a thanks to [ACRA Server from Marvin Labs](https://github.com/marvinlabs/acra-server).
+I owe a thanks to [ACRA Server from MarvinLabs](https://github.com/marvinlabs/acra-server).
 This is the project I started with and have heavily hacked on, and my work is under the same Apache Open Source license as it is.